News

 July 2017 – Scott Black (in black in group photo below), Executive Director of the Xerces Society for Invertebrate Conservation, visits the lab to talk about a vision for pollinator conservation in the northeastern USA.

-May 2017 – Alex Matthews (in pink in group photo below) joins the lab as an undergraduate researcher funded by an NSF REU.
+May 2017 – Alex Matthews (in pink in group photo) joins the lab as an undergraduate researcher funded by an NSF REU.
 Alex will research the per-visit pollination efficiency of wild bee species across multiple native plants.

 May 2017 – Rachael gives the Christine Mueller seminar in the Department of Evolutionary Biology and Environmental Studies at University of Zurich.